We are not currently accepting applications for this type of loan. We apologise for the inconvenience.

-Unfortunately many banks do not accept Sepp 5 / over 55 villages as security for a home loan or investment loan.
-Read on to find out how you can get approved for a loan to finance a property in a retirement community.
+Unfortunately, many banks don’t accept Sepp 5 / over 55 villages as security for a home loan or investment loan.
+Read on to find out how you can get your mortgage approved.

 How much can you borrow?

 - Over 55s villages: You can borrow between 60-80% of the value of the property depending on how specialised the property is and what restrictions there are on the resale or leasing of the property.